Chronic/Pain Conditions >> Chronic Pain and Chronic Pain Management

 Stress Relief for Pain

 Research over the past 25 years has shown that pain is influenced by emotional and social factors.
-These need to be addressed along with the physical causes of pain.
-Sexual Intimacy
+These need to be addressed with NeuroEmotional Technique (NET) along with the physical causes of pain.

 Chronic pain can cause some sexual problems.
 When you are in pain, the last thing you probably want to do is be intimate with your partner.

-Chronic pain is complex, and there are no easy answers.
+Chronic pain is complex, and there are times when there are no easy answers.

 Click the link for a description of this week's show and a link to the podcast from: